Irubataru/dotfiles/README.md

 ## Installation

-Run the appropriate ansible playbook to install, for example to install the on my Arch Linux laptop
+Run the appropriate ansible playbook to install (ansible must be installed)

 ```bash
 ansible-playbook --ask-become-pass -i hosts [CONFIG.yml]
 ```

+### Dependencies

+Although the config should install most things, the first time setup is often a bit wonky.
+One of the reasons is that npm is often not installed on my systems.
+It also expects basic build tools, if these are missing from the [basic](roles/basic) role, then these must either be installed or added.

+Node/npm can for instance be installed using nvm, or by downloading the [npm binaries](https://nodejs.org/en/download) directly and putting them in the path.

-## Addons
+### Addons

 The current addons must be installed before using some of the configurations, see the configurations themselves for which modules they expect.